FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 #### Logging in

-At this point, the user will be taken to the OAuth server to login (or register).
+At this point, the user will be taken to the OAuth server to log in or register.
 Technically, the OAuth server can manage the login and registration process however it needs.
 In some cases, a login won't be necessary because the user will already be authenticated with the OAuth server or they can be authenticated by other means (smart cards, hardware devices, etc).

 The OAuth 2.0 specification doesn't specify anything about this process.
 Not a word!